AlexCharlton/hyperscene-chicken/README.md

 The exception to this is when a pipeline represents an element that could be partially transparent.
 “Alpha” pipelines get drawn after all the other ones, and the nodes that are associate with alpha pipelines are always drawn in order of decreasing distance from the camera.
 This ensures that the transparent parts can be rendered correctly.

 When targeting OpenGL, one pipeline per shader program is generally desirable.
 The pre-render function should therefore call `gl:use-program`, while the render function should not.
-The post-render function can reset any state (e.g. `(gl:use-programogram 0)`, etc).
+The post-render function can reset any state (e.g. `(gl:use-program 0)`, etc).

     [procedure] (add-pipeline PRE-RENDER RENDER POST-RENDER [ALPHA])